India tipped to overtake China in Modi's first year despite sluggish feel

 Yet, businesses complain that too little has changed and are reluctant to ramp up investment, as their balance sheets are already stretched.
 Banks, saddled with mounting bad debt, are also cautious lenders.

-“So far, not enough has been achieved to suggest that India can fulfill its economic potential over the medium term,” said Shah of Capital Economics.
+“So far, not enough has been achieved to suggest that India can fulfil its economic potential over the medium term,” said Shah of Capital Economics.

 Editing by Simon Cameron-Moore